manuel-serrano/hop/doc/_lang.md

 ===========================
 [:@nonumber]

-HopScript is based on JavaScript and aim at ensuring compatibility with this language.
+HopScript is based on JavaScript and aims at ensuring compatibility with this language.

   * HopScript fully supports [ECMAScript 5][es5]